hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 * being ready for the expected increase in CTC movements
 * greatly improving security
 * making it easier to test and maintain
-* creating a more reliable and robust API that meets industry standards
+* creating a more reliable, flexible and robust cloud based system